tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Cancers evade and inhibit immune responses
  - cytokines (like IL-12) also help effective T cell stimulation
  - immunoediting: selection of clones able to avoid immune system leading to tumor establishment
- - evasion mechanisms: downregulation of tumor antigens or MHC class I, use of inhibitory cytokines (IL-10, TGF-beta), use of inhibitory Tregs, Bregs, or myeloid-derived suppressor cells, or inhibitory receptors (PD-1, CTLA-4)
+ - evasion mechanisms: downregulation of tumor antigens or MHC class I, use of inhibitory cytokines (IL-10, TGF-β), use of inhibitory Tregs, Bregs, or myeloid-derived suppressor cells, or inhibitory receptors (PD-1, CTLA-4)
 ## Immune exhaustion contributes to immune dysfunction in cancer
  - exhaustion can lead to deletion (following progressive loss of proliferative potential and effector functions)
 ## The immune checkpoint receptor CTLA-4